 Desertification and land degradation are emerging as major land management challenges in the North-East Asian region.
-Large areas of land in China, Mongolia, and the Russian Federation face expedited desertification due to existing arid conditions exacerbated by climate change and human pressure.
-Rhanges in land use from the forest, grassland, and wetland into agricultural land, settlements, and other land uses, including mining, etc., are the dominant causes of these challenges.
-Rhandslides, erosions, etc. About 27.20 per cent of China was occupied by desertification land in 2014.
-Similarly, desertification is progressing in Mongolia, exacerbated by excessive grazing by livestock and mining, forest fires, and pests.
+Large areas of land in China, Mongolia, and the Russian Federation face expedited desertification due to existing arid conditions exacerbated by climate change and human pressure.88 Changes in land use from the forest, grassland, and wetland into agricultural land, settlements, and other land uses, including mining, etc., are the dominant causes of these challenges.89 Climate change also intensifies desertification and land degradation through droughts, landslides, erosions, etc. About 27.20 per cent of China was occupied by desertification land in 2014.90 Similarly, desertification is progressing in Mongolia, exacerbated by excessive grazing by livestock and mining, forest fires, and pests.
 Unsustainable use of land, such as cultivation in water-scarce drylands, draining wetlands to grow agriculture, etc., are also serious drivers of land degradation and thus exacerbate carbon emissions into the atmosphere.